 We’re often asked about how to implement employee commission under a piecework or other performance-related pay (PRP) system.
-We’re asked if incentivising through commission payment works as a motivator.
+We’re asked if incentivising through commission or bonus payment works as a motivator.

-Both result in a ‘commission’ paid over and above some basic wage.
+Both result in a ‘commission’ or bonus paid over and above some basic wage.

 Rules for Motivation

 There are three basic rules in offering any form of piecework or PRP:

 The employee has to have the ability to influence events.
 If they put effort in, they have to believe that the pay system is such that they will benefit (and not someone else).
 They must also believe that if they perform but colleagues don’t, the commission will still be earnable.
 Employees will estimate their chances and factor down the amount promised by the chance that they’ll actually be able to earn it.

 The employee has to believe that if they are promised the commission, management will actually pay it.
 Commissions are usually paid for from the excess profits realised by the additional effort and result that the employee under the commission system generates.
 If, for example, there is no profit from which to pay, and management decline to pay, the promise to pay is broken and that history lives on to jaundice the employee’s view of how much realistically they can earn from commission in the future.